chaotic-society/chebyshev/README.md

 - **Flexible testing:** Chebyshev provides a range of testing functions and is implemented using templates, making it easy to write custom tests for specific use cases.

+- **Many output formats:** The framework supports multiple output formats, such as Markdown and LaTeX tables, and is fully extensible with custom formats.

-- **Multi-platform support:** Chebyshev is designed to work on various platforms, including Windows, Linux, and MacOS.
+- **Multi-platform support:** Chebyshev is designed to work on various platforms, including Windows, Linux, and MacOS, and is fully platform-independent.

 ## Getting Started